logscape/horizon-docker-tasks/README.md

 An Enterprise-Level Container Orchestration Platform that gives you

-	1 Resource Allocation by tags (properties) - AKA as the resourceSelection 2 Querying executing/tasks resources by tags
+	1 Control of your Service/Task life cycle - start,stop services and tasks
-	3 Control of your Service/Task life cycle - start,stop services and tasks
+	2 Resource Allocation by tags (properties) - AKA as the resourceSelection 3 Querying executing/tasks resources by tags
-er
+	4 Monitoring of your container instances

 # MVP Requirements